Renée Jorgensen Bolinger

 • how uncertainty about whether others are consenting, unjustly attacking, or promising ever affects (and if so, when) whether making a mistake would violate their rights,

-• whether there are epistemic and/or moral problems with basing inferences about individuals on statistics about their demographic groups,
+• whether there are problems with basing inferences about individuals on statistics about their demographic groups,

-• and whether moral considerations affect how much or what kind of evidence is needed to justify beliefs.
+• whether moral considerations affect how much or what kind of evidence is needed to justify beliefs,

 For more details, check out my research page.